FreightHouse

 A vision to honor rail roots with redevelopment of the place that was the hub of Minot's booming growth and development

-The redevelopment of the FreightHouse building into a retail center with numerous business doors opening into Citizens Alley will begin in the spring of 2024.
-The Citizens Alley and FreightHouse building will be jointly redeveloped in synchronization with each other.
+The redevelopment of the FreightHouse building into a retail center with numerous business doors opening into Citizens Alley will begin in 2024.
+The Citizens Alley and FreightHouse building will be jointly redeveloped in synchronization with each other, with the Citizens Alley completed first.

 The FreightHouse location is designed with accessibility in mind and businesses will benefit from foot traffic generated by the plaza and nearby businesses.
 The location will also provide high visibility along Central Avenue.
 With flexible space sizes available for several tenants, varying target demographics and business types will create a dynamic and appealing environment.